datocms/astro-website/src/documents/gdpr.md

 We store your data for the duration of your use of the system.

 As soon as you cancel your account, your personal information is erased.

+Accounting data is held for 10 years for legal compliance.

 ## Your rights over your personal data